Hecos-Project/.github/profile/README.md

 ### 🛠️ Project Status

-Hecos is currently at **v0.26.0 — First Full Release**.
+Hecos is currently in beta release.
 The core architecture is stable, the plugin ecosystem is actively expanding, and the Flows automation engine is production-ready.

 ---